이 페이지는 현재 영어로 제공되지 않습니다.

 As a service ministry, the mission generally supplies its ministry resources at or below cost.

 All donations to the mission are receipted and acknowledged with a letter of thanks to the donor, unless the donor says a receipt is not required.

 Financial reports are presented bi-monthly to the Board of Directors.
-Every year the financial statements are audited, presented to the Corporation at its Annual General Meeting, and submitted to the Australian Securities and Investments Commission.
+Every year the financial statements are audited, presented to the Corporation at its Annual General Meeting, and submitted to the Australian Charities and NFPs Commission.
 GRN Australia meets all requirements of financial accountability from Missions Interlink.